nazwhale/hyko-website/content/posts/may-update.md

 tags:
   - updates
 ---
-# May update

-April has been full of building, shipping, and talking to current and potential customers.
-We're confident that we're shipping things that add real value to our customers.
+April has been jam packed with building, shipping, and talking to current and potential customers.
+We're confident that we're building features that add real value to our customers.
 It's a nice time.

 Here's an overview of what we've built and what's next.